GLOBAL MARKETS-Oil rises for seventh session, U.S. stocks rebound

 By Dion Rabouin and Herbert Lash

-NEW YORK, June 30 (Reuters) - Oil rose for a seventh straight session on Friday on a declining U.S. rig count and stronger demand data from China, while U.S. equities rebounded and were set to end a volatile week on an up-beat, helped by a double-digit jump in Nike shares.
+NEW YORK, June 30 (Reuters) - Oil rose for a seventh straight session on Friday on a declining U.S. rig count and stronger demand data from China, while U.S. equities mostly rebounded to end a volatile week on an up-beat, helped by a double-digit jump in Nike shares.

-The dollar recovered slightly but hawkish signals this week from the European Central Bank, Bank of England and Bank of Canada kept the greenback on track for its biggest quarterly decline against a basket of currencies in nearly seven years.
+The dollar recovered slightly but hawkish signals this week from the European Central Bank, Bank of England and Bank of Canada led the greenback to post its biggest quarterly decline against a basket of currencies in nearly seven years.

-Among other sharp contrasts, the euro rose 7 percent in its best quarter since 2010, while the benchmark S&P 500 stock index was set to post its best first half of the year since 2013 and gold notched its first monthly loss this year.
+Among other contrasts, the euro rose 7 percent in its best quarter since 2010, while the benchmark S&P 500 and Dow industrial indices marked their best first half of the year since 2013 and gold notched its first monthly loss this year.

-U.S. drillers cut their rig count for the first time since January, energy services company Baker Hughes said, while Chinese factories boosted output at their fastest pace in three months.
+Oil rose after energy services company Baker Hughes said U.S. drillers cut their rig count for the first time since January, while Chinese factories boosted output at their fastest pace in three months.

 The strong data from China "certainly gives you hope that demand is growing globally," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management.